I have recently returned from a trip to Afghanistan.

 Surprisingly though, Lake Qargha is also within Kabul’s borders and is a popular getaway spot for Kabulis

 Considering the several terrorist attacks that took place around the time I was visiting, it is perhaps understandable that I did my best to escape Kabul as much as possible.
-I took several excursions out of the city with my guide: a day trip to Panjshir valley and half-day trips to Paghman village, Istalif village and Qargha Lake.
+I took several excursions out of the city: a day trip to Panjshir valley (beautiful valley and Ahmad Shah Massoud’s final resting place) and half-day trips to Paghman village (famous as a picnic spot for Kabulis with restaurants lined up along a river), Istalif village (famous for its pottery tradition) and Qargha Lake (which is really a man-made reservoir and a dam in the far northwest corner of Kabul, popular for picnic, boating and horse-riding).
 The biggest drawback of all of those was being stuck in Kabul’s notorious traffic on the way in and out.
 Truly, Kabul did not become my new favourite city.

 I also visited the well-known cities of Herat and Mazar-i Sharif.
 With its spectacular architecture, Herat reminded me strongly of Iran and was my favourite part of the trip.
 Unfortunately, security did not allow venturing outside the city.
 The magnificent Shrine of Hazrat Ali aside, Mazar-i Sharif was a lot less interesting as a city, but excelled at the variety of excursions outside it.
 I took a day trip to Samangan and half-day trips to Hairatan, the Hazara village nearby (“Qariye Hazara” in Dari) and Balkh.
 Hairatan was by far the most random destination of the above: its sole attraction was Amu Darya, the river separating Afghanistan and Uzbekistan, and, to a lesser extent, the bridge connecting the two countries.
 It was certainly a long drive to see not exactly much – but we had a whale of a time.

 Why didn’t I simply drive?
-Like most land routes in Afghanistan, the road from Kabul to Bamyan is considered dangerous, and the risk of rapid deterioration in security is high.
-As I was travelling with an established international travel company, they were not prepared to take the risk of transporting me to Bamyan by land.
+Like most land routes in Afghanistan, the two roads from Kabul to Bamyan are considered dangerous, and the risk of rapid deterioration of security is high.
+As I was travelling with a reputable international travel company, they were not prepared to take the risk of transporting me to Bamyan by land.
 However, it is not impossible: see “Getting Around Afghanistan” below.

-Armed with my LOI arranged by Untamed Borders through one of their local partners, I had no problems receiving my tourist visa at the Afghanistan embassy in London.
+Armed with my LOI arranged for Untamed Borders by one of their local partners, I had no problems receiving my tourist visa at the Afghanistan embassy in London.
 It took two weeks and cost a whopping £140; I later realised that I could have saved half of that had I used my Latvian passport rather than the British one.
 Too bad the former is almost full…

 Tourist visa rules vary across embassies.
 Most ask for a LOI, but reports emerge from time to time about travellers obtaining tourist visas sans LOI (for example, at the embassy in the Hague, see here).
 Regulations are known to change without notice, so it is best to double check with the relevant embassy or consulate directly.
-The consulate in Khorog (Tajikistan) is popular and reportedly takes 1-2 days to issue a tourist visa (hiking in Wakhan requires an additional permit); last time I checked, a LOI was not required.
+The consulate in Khorog (Tajikistan) takes 1-2 days to issue a tourist visa; last time I checked, a LOI was not required.
+Reportedly, a visa from the Khorog consulate is only valid for the Wakhan corridor and will not be accepted by authorities in Kabul.
 Note that the Bishkek embassy, formerly a painless option for an Afghan visa, no longer issues visas for tourists.
-Check here for the comprehensive information on the latest visa situation for Afghanistan.
+If you can easily enter Pakistan, I hear that the Afghan Embassy in Islamabad does not require a LOI and is one of the easiest places to obtain an Afghan visa these days (see this post by Lost With Purpose).
+Also check here for the comprehensive information on the latest visa situation for Afghanistan.